Please enable JavaScript in your browser to complete this form.

 How to roll the candied bacon roses:

-Prepping these is simple, and I’m going to walk you through how to roll them up, it simple, but it may take you time or two to perfect it, and that’s completely ok!
+Prepping this fake flower bouquet is simple, and I’m going to walk you through how to roll them up, it is simple, but it may take you time or two to perfect it, and that’s completely ok!
 The other thing to know is that like the flowers, each of these will likely look a little different.
 That’s also completely fine!
 That just makes them more authentic.

-Simply start by laying down your single strip of thick cut bacon on your clean work surface, and roll it up half way.
-Try to keep the roll tight so there’s not much, if any gaps between your layers.
+To start your bacon spirals, simply start by laying down your single strip of thick-cut bacon on your clean work surface, and roll it up halfway.
+Try to keep the roll tight so there’s not many, if any gaps between your layers.

 candied bacon